kaixuanx3/Do-you-love-me-app/README.md

 2. Open the project in **Android Studio**.
 3. Build and run the app on an emulator or a real device.

-## 📜 License
-This project is open-source and free to use.
-Feel free to modify and improve it!

----
-Have fun playing **Do You Love Me?** ❤️